stat20-summer/website/content/syllabus.md

 I will meet you guys on Monday, Tuesday, Wednesday, and Thursday at 11:30a in Hearst Memorial Mining Building, Room 390.

-The recordings for lectures in a given week will be available on *bCourses* **until the end of the course week, Sunday, 11:59pm**.
-This is part of our strategy to keep the course sectioned by week.

-However, because I understand you will want to prepare the best you can for the exams, all of the lecture recordings will be made available to you again **one week prior to the midterm and final**.

-If you miss the lectures in-person or online, go ahead and read over the slides and ask questions on the class forum.
+If you miss the lectures, go ahead and read over the slides and ask questions on the class forum.
 This should allow you to catch up!